deorsi/node-api/README.md

 # Testing

+In your terminal:

 1) Clone this repo with ```git clone https://github.com/deorsi/node-api```;
 2) Run ```npm install``` on command line to install dependencies;
-3) Then run ```npm start``` on the command line to start the server.
+3) Then run ```npm start``` on the command line to start the server and follow the step 4.

+On Heroku:

-    3.1) Using postman you can send a POST request to localhost:5000 with the following instructions:
+4) Using postman you can send a POST request to https://api-node-info.herokuapp.com/ (or localhost:5000 if you are running the express.js on your terminal) with the following instructions:

     a) Header: